On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Setting and main result

 At finite~$N$, our estimator differs from the original ZM estimator in two ways.
 First, we are counting words that consist of substrings of~$y_1^N$ that cannot be found in~$x_1^N$ instead of substrings of~$y_1^N$ that can be found in~$x_1^N$.
 Second, we are dividing by $N-c_N(y|x)$ instead of~$N$.\footnote{In cases $c_N(y|x) = N$, i.e.\ in cases where we are dividing by~$0$, no bigram in $x_1^N$ can be found in~$y_1^N$ and it is reasonable to estimate the cross entropy to be infinite.} Each of these modifications has two motivations.

-The change from longest substring that can be found to shortest substring that cannot be found mimics more closely a Lempel--Ziv parsing on the concatenation $x_1^N y_1^{n}$ that is sometimes used in practice as a variant of the ZM algorithm \cite{BCL02,CF05,B+08}.
+The change from longest substring that can be found to shortest substring that cannot be found mimics more closely a Lempel--Ziv parsing on the concatenation $x_1^N y_1^{n}$ that is sometimes used in practice as a variant of the ZM algorithm \cite{KPK01,BCL02,CF05,B+08}.
 Also, working with this variant bypasses some technical estimates that are essential to Ziv and Merhav's argument, and which may fail beyond the scope of our previous work~\cite{BGPR}; see Section~3.4 there.

 If one believes that the original ZM estimator is close to being unbiased, then the change from $N$ to $N-c_N(y|x)$ can be seen as an attempt to correct the bias introduced by our first change.
-Indeed, the~$N$ in the denominator\,---\,as opposed to the $\ln N$ in the numerator\,---\,is tailored to the length of~$y_1^N$, so we are correcting for the fact that, from the ZM point of view, our first change drops the ``effective length'' of~$y_1^N$ from $N$ to something closer to $N-c_N(y|x)$. {In Example~\ref{ex:parsings}, if we had divided by $25$ instead of $25-4$, then we would have obtained an estimation of approximately $0.52$ instead of $0.61$, which would be further from the original ZM estimation of $0.64$.} It will appear as a consequence of an intermediate result that $c_N = o(N)$ under our assumptions, so that this correction is irrelevant in the limit; see Remark~\ref{rem:cN-is-oN}.
-This arguably \emph{ad hoc} correction to the denominator has the following two advantages: the denominator naturally appears in some technical arguments, and estimation at finite~$N$ seems to improve on numerical examples; see Sections~\ref{ssec:iii-iv} and~\ref{ssec:hmm}.
+Indeed, the~$N$ in the denominator in~\eqref{eq:original-ZM-est} is\,---\,as opposed to the $\ln N$ in the numerator\,---\,tailored to the length of~$y_1^N$, so we are correcting for the fact that, from the ZM point of view, our first change drops the ``effective length'' of~$y_1^N$ from $N$ to something closer to $N-c_N(y|x)$. {In Example~\ref{ex:parsings}, if we had divided by $25$ instead of $25-4$, then we would have obtained an estimation of approximately $0.52$ instead of $0.61$, which would be further from the original ZM estimation of $0.64$.} It will appear as a consequence of an intermediate result that $c_N = o(N)$ under our assumptions, so that this correction is irrelevant in the limit; see Remark~\ref{rem:cN-is-oN}.
+This arguably \emph{ad hoc} correction to the denominator has the following two advantages: it naturally appears in some technical arguments and seems to improve the estimation at finite~$N$; see Section~\ref{ssec:iii-iv} (especially Remark~\ref{rmk:corr}) and Section~\ref{ssec:hmm}.

 Throughout this work, two stationary sources of strings of symbols from~$\cA$ are described by shift-invariant measures\footnote{Throughout this article, all measure-theoretic notions are considered with respect to the $\sigma$-algebra generated by basic cylinders, or equivalently with respect to the Borel $\sigma$-algebra for the product topology built from the discrete topology on~$\cA$.} $\P$ and~$\Q$ on $\cA^\nn$, and we use